Last verified: 17 days ago

 Red Flags to Watch For

-- All meaningful efficacy data comes from animal studies (broilers, pigs, dogs) — not human clinical trials
+- All efficacy data comes from animal studies (poultry, pigs, dogs) — no human clinical trials in the provided evidence

 - No established safe or effective human dose based on the provided research